What is the Objective of the G Fund?

-One reader asked this question about the G fund: “If inflation takes off substantially in the future, will funds invested now reflect future returns with the increased interest rate that may occur relating to this inflation.”
+One reader asked this question: “If inflation takes off, will funds that are already invested reflect future returns with the increased interest rate that may be paid relating to this inflation?”

-The interest paid by the G fund interest is computed monthly.
-That is good news for those who invest in the TSP’s G fund because, when inflation kicks in, you will earn a higher interest rate on your investment when the interest rate paid on longer term Treasury securities goes higher.
+The interest paid by the G Fund interest is computed monthly.
+When inflation goes up, you will earn a higher interest rate when the interest rate paid on longer-term Treasury securities goes higher.
+Here is an example.

 Long-Term Rates and Short-Term Security

-The way the interest rate is calculated on the G Fund, along with the Board’s policy of investing exclusively in short-term maturities, gives TSP investors the advantage long-term rates paid on Treasury notes for short-term securities.
+The way the interest rate is calculated on the G Fund, along with investing in short-term maturities, gives TSP investors the advantage receiving longer-term rates.

-In plain English, this means that you get a very good deal that the rest of America’s investors do not get.
+In plain English, you get a very good deal the rest of America’s investors do not get.

 Short-term notes are safer.
 No one knows what interest rates will be in 10 years or even in three months.
 The interest rates on Treasury notes for a 10-year note are usually higher than for a short-term note.
 In effect, with the G Fund, you get a higher interest rate on your money while investing in a safe fund.